SystemsApproach/tcpcc/design.rst

 application adjusts its sending rate (by adjusting its coding rate) based on how the transport protocol responds to congestion.
-DASH runs on top of regular TCP (which as we'll see in Chapter 4 makes no attempt to sustain a smooth sending rate), where as RTP-with-TFRC tries to sustain a more consistent rate while being "fair" with respect to the TCP flows it is competing against.
+DASH runs on top of regular TCP (which as we'll see in Chapter 4 makes no attempt to sustain a smooth sending rate), whereas RTP-with-TFRC tries to sustain a more consistent rate while being "fair" with respect to the TCP flows it is competing against.
 (More on fairness in the next section.)
 The key factor in whether to use RTP-with-TFRC or